ZanzyTHEbar/EasyNetworkManager/README.md

 - ESP32

 > **Note**: Full ESP32C3 support is still in development, please report any bugs in the issues section.
-> Of note, this has been successfully tested onall boards except for the ESP32C3.
+> Of note, this has been successfully tested on all boards except for the ESP32C3.
 > This library fully supports M5Stack devices.

 This library provides a WiFi Manager front-end on a customisable URL endpoint using a provided HTML file.